evanshortiss/node-cron-master/README.md

 /**
  * Function to call for this cron job.
- * @param  {CronMaster}   master  Reference to the job itself, use for events.
+ * @param  {CronMaster}   job     Reference to the job itself, use for events.
  * @param  {Function}     done    Used to signal the job is finished.
  */
-function cronFn (master, done) {
+function cronFn (job, done) {
   var stopped = false;

-  // Let's use the master to allow this job to be stopped mid process! master.once('stop-requested', stopListener);
+  // Let's use the job events to allow this job to be stopped mid process! job.once('stop-requested', stopListener);

   function stopListener () {
     stopped = true;